Linux Kernel

 linux4microchip-2025.10 tag

-Enhancements are added on top of the official v6.12 Linux kernel tag where most of the Microchip SoC features are already supported.
+Enhancements are added on top of the official v6.12 Linux® kernel tag where most of the Microchip System on Chip (SoC) features are already supported.
 Note as well that we re-integrate each and every stable kernel release on top of this Long Term Support (LTS) kernel revision.
 This means that each v6.12.x version is merged in our branch.

 Here is a little summary of the main additional enhancements: